olivierhagolle/Start_maja/Readme.md

 ## DTM
 A DTM file is needed to process data with MAJA.
 Of course, it depends on the tile you want to process.
 This DTM must be stored in the DTM folder, which is defined within the code.
 A tool exists to create this DTM, it is available here : http://tully.ups-tlse.fr/olivier/prepare_mnt

-An example DTM is provided for tile 31TFJ in this repository
+I will try to find a way to provide an example DTM file for tile T31TFJ, but there are size limitations for files in github...

 # Example workflow